[Chapter Seven: Jewish Kingdoms―Israel and the House of David]

 All this having been said; as we will see in Chapter Twelve, there are two ancient king-lists that place Atlas/Adam, under the names of Addi and Adamu, at the head of a much longer sequence of antediluvian kings.
 The dates for these kings and related events fit rather well with an exact rendering of the dates given by Solon, as recorded by Plato and as adjusted using the factor of three seasons per year, though the exact year of his visit to Egypt is unknown.
 Assuming a date of 565 BC for Solon's visit to Egypt near the end of his life, these dates are as follows:

-Circa 3565 BC: The founding of "Athens"
+Circa 3565 BC: The founding of Athens

 Circa 3231 BC: The founding of Sais